jasongrossman/budget-tracker/README.md

 Simply input the transaction name and dollar amount.
 You can then click on either the "Add funds" or "subtract funds" to update your total balance.
 After inputting your entries, the table automatically populates with the latest transactions and balance, and the chart will update to display the latest transactions.

 Functionality is fully available in offline mode, so you can keep using it while on the go or outside of reception area.
 As soon as you return to connectivity, all logged expenses/deposits get automatically updated to your history.
-Transactions are cached to ensure there is no lost user input.
+Transactions are cached to IndexedDb to ensure there is no lost user input.

 ![image](https://user-images.githubusercontent.com/85508030/146408149-a09fe10c-0a14-491e-8ebe-229e5bdb3c1a.png)